A clip from the film Double Confession (1950) showing the interior of the shelter (no audio):

 Scaffolding has been erected and the projects team are very grateful for the added security and drop sheeting weather protection which has been provided by RDC.

 We continue to use heat guns to lift the layers of congealed paint.
-This has proven to be very successful, but slower.
-Removal down to the woodwork has the added benefit of revealing the detail quirks and crevices in the mouldings which have been choked with paint.
+This has proven to be slow but successful.

 The week began after a delayed start from bad weather.

 We started by scraping down the old paintwork and quickly discovered that the many layers of paint which have built up over the years is unstable and de-laminates quite easily.
 It was decided that just scraping, rubbing down and painting over the top would not last for very long.

 We tested heat guns and this takes all the paint off down to the timber so that we can sand, prime and paint properly.
 Although this is taking longer to do, one of the benefits is that the quirks and crevices which have been choked with paint are clearing, and the detail such as beading and mouldings are being revealed.
 We have a steady team working on this task daily.